 The aim of the 18th Edition Wiring Regulations regarding the fixing of hanging cables is to reduce the risk posed by suspended cables in the event of a fire.

-The change follows the death of two firefighters at Shirley Towers in 2010, who became entangled in fallen cables, and the two firefighters that lost their lives in 2005 at Harrow Court Tower Block, where one of them had become entangled in fallen electrical cables.
+The change follows the death of two firefighters at Shirley Towers in 2010, who became entangled in fallen cables.
+Also the firefighters that lost their lives in 2005 at Harrow Court Tower Block, where one of them got entangled in fallen electrical cables.

 The new wiring regulations aim to avoid similar incidents.
 The risk of fire on construction sites should always be a consideration when managing cables.
-Knowing how cables can be better managed can reduce the risks for workers on site as well as emergency service crews.
+Knowing how to improve cable management, reduces risks for workers on-site as well as emergency service crews.

 What do the new regulations require?

-The 18th Edition states that plastic fixings cannot be used as the sole use of holding up cables.
-However, the IET clarifies: “Suitably spaced steel or copper clips, saddles or ties are examples that will meet the requirements of this regulations.”
+The 18th Edition states that you can’t use plastic fixings as the sole use of holding up cables.
+However, IET clarifies: “Suitably spaced steel or copper clips or ties are examples that will meet the requirements of this regulations.”

-This means that plastic fixings are not banned, but must be supplemented with metal ones.
+This doens’t means banning plastic fixings, but you must supplement them with metal ones.
 Electricians and electrical contractors cannot rely exclusively on plastic clips, saddles or ties.

 What type of cable supports do they allow?

 The regulations apply to all types of cable installation and not just escape routes such as fire exits.
-Regulation 521.10.202 now requires cables to be adequately supported against their premature collapse in the event of a fire.
+Regulation 521.10.202 now requires adequate support of cables against their premature collapse in the event of a fire.

 It applies to all types of cable that could fall in the event of a fire.
-This means that cables fixed against a wall (that don’t cover a doorway) can be supported fully by plastic fixings as if the cable fell in a fire, it would fall to the corner of the corridor and not trap anyone.
+This means that you can fully support cables fixed against a wall (that don’t cover a doorway) with plastic fixings.
+If the cable fell in a fire, it would fall to the corner of the corridor and not trap anyone.